doctorfree/Obsidian-Beets-Vault/Media_Queries.md

 # Media Queries

-The Obsidian Beets Vault markdown contains metadata with tags allowing a variety of Obsidian Dataview queries.
+The Obsidian Beets Vault markdown contains metadata with tags allowing a variety of queries using the [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [Obsidian](https://obsidian.md/).

 For example, the markdown for "Fragile" by Yes has the following YAML prelude:

 ```yaml
 ---